 "Tracy charmed our audience with songs and stories new and old, invoking the magic of her partnership with the late Dave Carter but weaving in her own unique style and grace, keeping the material fresh and engaging." -Melinda Perrin, A Place for Folk

-In addition to performing internationally, Grammer has judged Kerrville New Folk, served as a Folk Alliance panelist, hosted the Dave Carter Memorial Writer's Round-up for eight years, taught choral groups at a private school in Massachusetts, and delivered the keynote at Cape May Singer-Songwriter Weekend.
-She has toured as bandmate and opening act for Joan Baez, performed with Hugh Masekela and Odetta as part of the Songs of the Spirit Tour in 2007, and recorded with Mary Chapin Carpenter.
+In addition to performing internationally, Tracy has judged Kerrville New Folk, served as a Folk Alliance panelist and mentor, led songwriting workshops, hosted the Dave Carter Memorial Writer's Round-up for eight years, taught choral groups at a private school in Massachusetts, and delivered the keynote at Cape May Singer-Songwriter Weekend.
+She has toured as bandmate and opening act for Joan Baez, performed with Hugh Masekela and Odetta as part of New York State's Songs of the Spirit Tour, and recorded with Mary Chapin Carpenter.
 She is the only performer invited to play the Falcon Ridge Folk Festival 13 years in a row and promoters everywhere agree: the photos don't do her justice.

 Duo shows include Jim Henry (guitars, mandolin, Dobro, vocals) in and around New England and farther afield.
 The album band includes Paul Kochanski (bass) and Lorne Entress (drums/percussion).
 Please keep in mind that budgetary considerations absolutely determine routing and personnel.
 A modest guarantee is required on any show more than 100 miles from Greenfield, Mass.

 "One Foot in Ice, One in Fire: The Art of Moving On" -- 2017 FAR-West Folk Alliance conference:

 “Tracy Grammer was wonderful.
 Very sharing, warm, intelligent.”